L4M3573R/StarPilotDocs/docs/ticketsystem.md

 ## What is it?

 The Discord ticket system is how almost every problem gets resolved.
-Your car meets comma requirements but it's not supported yet on Star Pilot?
+Your car meets Comma requirements but it's not supported yet on Star Pilot?
 Create a ticket.
 Are you getting ping ponging or steering wobble?
 Create a ticket.
 Or really for any reason beyond basic configuration related reasons.
 Firestar will get around to your ticket at his earliest convenience and push an update to remedy the issue.

 ## Before creating a ticket!